 11/20/2017 - Train employees on fall protection equipment, ensure employees facing fall risks are adequately trained and have employees trained on relevant safety equipment covered in regulation and inspect and certify rope descent systems.

 11/19/2018 - Install personal fall arrest or ladder safety systems on new fixed ladders over 24 feet and on replacement ladders/ladder sections, including fixed ladders on outdoor advertising structures.
 Ensure fixed ladders over 24 feet have cages, a well, personal fall arrest system, or ladder safety system.

 11/20/2036 - Replace all cages and wells with personal fall arrest or ladder safety systems on all ladders over 24 feet.

-While OSHA and other regulatory agencies update policies and require compliance, we are here to give you the latest insights to ensure your success.
-Talk to a HUB Transportation expert to ensure your business is in compliance.
+Contact your HUB Risk Services Specialist for more information on how to update your businesses’ policies procedures to ensure compliance, we are here to give you the latest insights to ensure your success. to ensure your business is in compliance.